rafaelmnatali/katacoda-scenarios/k8s/step6-kiali.md

 The Kiali dashboard shows an overview of your mesh with the relationships between the services in the Bookinfo sample application.
 It also provides filters to visualize the traffic flow.

 ![Kiali Dashboard](./assets/kiali.png)

+Before proceed press `CRTL+C` to stop Kiali.
+We will get back to it later on.